 Aramis Albert Talbot of Robertsonville according to his advertising, started in 1925 .and sold breeding stock for many years.
 His two sons continued the ranch until recently.

-Dr. Laforest was a man of many talents and a completely social person.
+Dr. Laforest was a man of many talents and a complete social person.
 He was at his volatile, gallic best leading an English audience in rousing choruses of `Allouette' en francais!
-Considering our present day problems in bilingualism, it's too bad that he is no longer here.
-With his verve and enthusiasm he could have taught either language to a cigar store Indian.
+Considering our present-day problems in bilingualism, it's too bad that he is no longer here.
+With his verve and enthusiasm, he could have taught either language to a cigar store Indian.

 Their uncompromising attitude to quality mink shows in their August 1930 advertisement in the Fur Trade Journal "Clairval mink, a trade-name for extra fine dark original Quebec genuine northern stock; pen bred and raised plus scientific breeding and feeding, $300. a pair.
 We shall be pleased to buy anywhere, at any price, better stock.
 Our tradename shall be your guarantee".

-The Barnston Fur Farm which began in 1926 has an unusually well documented history.
-Fred Lahue provided a number of newspaper clippings from which we extracted the following information.
+The Barnston Fur Farm which began in 1926 has an unusually well-documented history.
+Fred Lahue provided several newspaper clippings from which we extracted the following information.
 Wilfrid Sevigny in partnership with his brother-in-law R. E. (Rosario) Gonthier established a fox and mink ranch at Barnston.
 The head carpenter was Ray Merrill.
 Shortly thereafter, probably in 1929, Wilfred Sevigny was killed in a train accident.
-The ranch was sold to Captain C. T. Pedersen, an arctic whaler and fur trader whose wife was a neice of Mrs. Ray Merrill and at whose home they spent their holidays.
+The ranch was sold to Captain C. T. Pedersen, an arctic whaler and fur trader whose wife was a niece of Mrs Ray Merrill and at whose home they spent their holidays.

 R. E. Gonthier was retained as manager and we presume the Captain went back to his arctic pursuits.
 Many years later, we visited the farm and were intrigued by the old, and at that time, abandoned sheds.
-The present day mink were housed in modern facilities.
-Because of the heavy snowfall the old sheds were built on piers.
+The present-day mink were housed in modern facilities.
+Because of the heavy snowfall, the old sheds were built on piers.
 The floor was a good twelve to fifteen feet above the ground.
-The sheds were empty at the time of our visit and no evidence of built in pens could be found.
-Evidently the pens were individual and placed on the floor.
+The sheds were empty at the time of our visit and no evidence of built-in pens could be found.
+The pens were individual and placed on the floor.